Esaslow/intro-to-python/README.md

 - WIFI: `Hack Reactor Guest` | Password: plantlife
 - Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to the world of development with Python.